cesconettoedu/snake-client/stretch/README.txt

     e = you can do it

-Tip: if you want play the real one, replace one file: constants.js
+Tip1: if you want play the real one, replace one file: constants.js

-    snake-client/stretch/snek-multiplayer/constants.js
+    stretch/snek-multiplayer/src/constants.js

     //copy the file that is here on github at the address above and replace it with the original in your cpu in the following directory:

     snek-multiplayer/src/constants.js

+Tip2: start put your name....